Most farmers I know didn’t pursue their passion for raising food to hone their public relations skills.

 In fact, by nature, most are quite humble, hardworking and, no matter what size of farm or type of production, spend their waking hours focused on producing safe, affordable food in a way that preserves and improves the land that the vast majority of them hope to pass on to their children.

-In fact, new U.S. trust research from The Center for Food Integrity (CFI) shows an overwhelming majority wants to hear from the folks who produce their food.
-Eighty percent expressed a strong desire to learn more about how food is produced and where it comes from.
+In fact, the latest research from The Center for Food Integrity (CFI) shows an overwhelming majority wants to hear from the folks who produce their food.
+Sixty-five percent expressed a strong desire to learn more about how food is produced and where it comes from.

 Genetically modified and hybrid seeds, minimum-tillage planting and other advances help crop farmers increase yields while using less land, energy and irrigated water – reducing greenhouse gas emissions and soil erosion.
 Improved genetics, nutrition, housing and animal health products have resulted in more productive livestock and healthier meat, milk and eggs.
 New gene editing technology holds the potential to reduce suffering and improve productivity.

 These are just a few examples of the vast array of technological advancements that the food system has adopted over the last several decades.

 So, what will ease consumers’ minds and earn trust?
 Assuring consumers that you share their values when it comes to access to safe, healthy and affordable food, the highest standards of animal care and protecting the environment.